k0pernicus/website/content/posts/opengl_and_cpp_on_m1_mac.md

 I am using modern C++ (C++17) for this project, mainly because I really like modern C++.

-The goal of this (first?) part is to draw the famous RGB triangle, on the mac M1.
+The goal of this (first?) part is to draw the famous RGB triangle, on the m1 mac, using C++17.

 ###  Why not Metal with C++ ?